Photo credit: National Post

 In the end, we are in this together.
 And when our organizations and citizens fail to interact and connect respectfully on issues that really matter, we all stumble.
 I’m rooting for everyone in this situation, and have high hopes things can improve.
 But the first step is to stop.

-- Here is my disclaimer and fine print.
-I’m a consultant in public engagement and work at Dialogue Partners.
-We’ve done work with the City of Calgary in the past, and have trained many of their staff over the years in public engagement.
+Here is my disclaimer and fine print.
+I’m a consultant and at the time of writing this blog ran a company that specialized in public engagement.
+We had done work with the City of Calgary in the past, and trained many of their staff over the years in public engagement.
 I have not worked on this project, and my knowledge of it comes from the media and online research.
 I’m hopeful this blog will be read by the City and citizens alike in the spirit it was intended — as a reflection on the practice of public engagement.
 But I’m realistic that it might not be.
 And that is life.